Saturday 10 August 1940

 Luxembourg: The occupation government makes the odd decision to ban the French language.

 Romania: The government passes more laws targeting Jews, such as a ban on marriages between faiths and banned from attending state schools.
-This is part of the government's continuing effort to ingratiate itself with the Nazi government in Germany.
+This is part of the government's continuing effort to ingratiate itself with the German government in Germany.

 Syria: Vichy French Syria closes its border to British troops.
 France retains an army and two airfields in the country.
 The British are concerned that the French will open Syria and Lebanon up to German forces for an invasion of Palestine and, eventually, Egypt and maybe eventually Iraq.